Sawors/SimpleModpackInstaller/README.md

 This tool is used to simplify the installation process of Minecraft Modpacks published as Git repositories.

-It can also be used to organise the use of multiple modpacks with the default Minecraft launcher by offering the option of creating a custom profile for each modpack.
+It can also be used to organise the use of multiple modpacks with the default Minecraft launcher by offering the option to create a custom profile for each modpack.

 ## Features Summary : ##